Posted by Stephanie Phillips on Jan 22nd 2023

 There are a few contributors to winter dry skin, but the three main culprits:

 1.External Environment.
-Living in cold, windy conditions or low-humidity
+Living in cold, windy conditions or low-humidity climates.

 2. Internal Environment.
 Central heating, wood-burning stoves, space heaters and fireplaces all reduce humidity in our home.